niemela/flags/README.md

 ## Repository Structure

-Each flag is represented by two files with matching base names:
+Each flag is represented by two files with matching base names in the `data/` directory:
-- `{id}.svg` - The flag image in SVG format
+- `data/{id}.svg` - The flag image in SVG format
-- `{id}.json` - Metadata about the flag
+- `data/{id}.json` - Metadata about the flag

 ## File Naming Convention